Hundebegegnungen/Treffen richtig managen – So vermeidest du Probleme

 🐶 Single dog meets single dog – Usually uncomplicated, as long as both are friendly.

-🐶🐶 Several dogs encounter a single dog – This can result in group behavior or dominance behavior.
-Be careful if a dog feels threatened.
+🐶🐶 Several dogs meet a single dog – Group behavior or dominance behavior can show here.
+Be careful if a dog feels pressured.

-🐕🐩 Male and female dogs from the same household meet other dogs – Intact males, in particular, can display territorial behavior.
-In these cases, the greeting should be controlled.
+🐕🐩 Male and female dogs from one household meet other dogs – Especially intact males can show territorial behavior.
+The greeting should take place in a controlled manner here.

 🐕🦺🐾 Puppies meet adult dogs – Not every adult dog has patience for puppies.
 The puppy should learn to respect boundaries.

-5. When can I safely let my dog off the leash?
+5. When can I safely let my dog off-leash?

-✔ If you can see the surroundings and no uncontrolled situations arise.
+✔ If you can survey the surroundings and no uncontrolled situations arise.

 ✔ If the other dog owners agree.

-✔ Important: Not all dogs can cope with off-leash contact.
+✔ Important: Not all dogs cope well with off-leash contacts.

 🔴 Your dog immediately rushes towards other dogs.